 - Once you manage to identify the application responsible, press Ctrl + Shift + Esc to open Task Manager.
 Then, go to the Processes tab and close the application responsible.

 If this method wasn’t applicable and you’re looking for a method that will prevent the This app is preventing shutdown” warning message from ever appearing again, move down to the next method below.
+If you were unable to find any app, check if you have the “Brother Printer Services” app because it is known to cause issues during the shutdown.
+Find it and uninstall/disable it as indicated above.

 Method 4: Using Registry Editor to prevent the alert

 There is one permanent way that will allow you to get rid of the “This app is preventing shutdown” warning message.
 This method involves using a Registry Editor hack to program your OS to ensure that all open software which includes unsaved data will close automatically as soon as you commence the shutdown procedure in Windows.
+Before continuing, make sure to create a backup of your registry in case something bad goes down and you are able to back the registry up.

 While this makes it certain that you won’t receive the alert ever again, it also has the potential of making you lose some unsaved data if you mistakenly commence the shutdown procedure before you’re ready to.